 Not like that seemed to matter much at the time.
 I was in school then, and we were taught that art could be anything an artist wanted it to be.
 Which made it clear we had plenty of options.
 But truly digesting the reality of postmodernism had a curious outcome: If a bunch of people tell you that art can be anything for long enough, than it starts to seem like it’s everything, and then pretty quickly after that, it becomes nothing at all.
 That’s because if art is anything, and therefore everything, the word ‘Art’ fails spectacularly to provide any kind of specific information.
 And rather than being a satisfying riddle that rewards deep pondering, like a Zen koan might, it stands to reason that if art can be anything, then it is, full stop, and we no longer need the word.

 But hold on!
 Art has to be something still, right?
 And looking for the newest version of whatever it might be seems legit.
 It’s very possible that art hasn’t really gone away, but that a new definition is necessary.
 Say for example that art is something made by artists.
 I’ve heard that definition used more than a few times.
 That theory, by default, ascribes special abilities to artists that non-artists don’t have, sort of like a starting point guard in the NBA say, or a chess grandmaster.
-But if only some people can make art, and not others, then we might as well pretend that the last 150 years of art history never happened – when Marcel Duchamp said he was ‘Anti-retinal’, and ‘Wanted to forget how to draw’, he was speaking as one of the most famous and influential artists of the 20th century.
+But if only some people can make art, and not others, then we might as well pretend that the last 150 years of art history never happened – when Marcel Duchamp said he was ‘Anti-retinal’, and that he ‘-unlearned to draw.
+I had to forget with my hand’, he was speaking as one of the most famous and influential artists of the 20th century.
 And when Joseph Beuys said that ‘Everyone is an artist’, he similarly echoed a sentiment that specialization in a field called art was a thing of the past.
 Tearing down the ‘myth of the artist’ was talked about from the minute I got to art school, and that ‘myth’ entailed certain people ciphering the cosmos in a way that other people couldn’t.
 Artistic training by that time had long ago jettisoned teaching traditional skills and calling the results art - it was all about ideas, not objects, and everyone could have an idea, right?

 One more try: art is something intentional.
 That is, if I have chickens in my back yard, and I say that they are art, that makes them art.
 My neighbor’s chickens, on the other hand, are just chickens.
 Intention in this definition operates a bit like a magic-wand; simply by waving it over something, art appears.
 Andy Warhol’s Brillo box is an example of this in action, a replica of something put into a gallery context, which then becomes art.
 But what’s interesting about Warhol’s piece is that it sees the distance between art and life as an artificial one, a distance which summarily collapsed.
 Duchamp’s urinal from 1917 posits much the same idea.
 Everything has the potential to be art, these pieces say, and if that’s so, then we’re back where we started from; everything essentially is.
 And yes, ‘Potential’ is different than an actual piece (rocks in a quarry aren’t St. Peter’s cathedral), but it’s now understood that those rocks could be St. Peter’s cathedral, and spending time convincing people that this is so is time wasted - a hundred or so years into this, we get to skip that part.